Sir Francis Baring, 1st Baronet: Independence from Exeter

 Baring's early business was constrained through the demands placed upon it by the much larger Exeter firm, which suffered under Charles Baring's speculations of a "wild, strange, incoherent description".
 The resulting conflict was only resolved in early 1777, when Baring took the initiative in dissolving the interlocking partnerships.
 Capital and management were now entirely separate, though Francis maintained strong family links with Exeter.
 Regularly he employed his wealth to rescue Charles from ruin and thus preserve the good name of his family; his motivation was an intense desire to see business and family prosper.
 Thus he was scandalized by Charles's "almost monstrous management of the original and chief dependence of the Baring family".

 Baring's brother John remained a sleeping partner until his retirement in late 1800.
-In 1781 two nominal partners were appointed, J. F. Mesturas, formerly a clerk, and Charles Wall, who in September 1790 married Baring's eldest daughter, Harriet Wall.
+In 1781 two nominal partners were appointed, J. F. Mesturas, formerly a clerk, and Charles Wall, who in September 1790 married Baring's eldest daughter, Harriet.
 The two nominees were soon afterwards promoted full partners.
 However, Mesturas withdrew in 1795 and was not replaced.
 From 1777 until his retirement in 1804, Baring led the firm almost singlehandedly, for many years having Wall (died 1815) as his sole active partner.